 Carnival Ship of the Damned

 Ghost Voyage (2008): 5 out of 10: This is a Syfy Channel movie so I am grading on a curve here.
-Ghost Voyage starts of slow but quickly builds to a surprisingly suspenseful ending.
+Ghost Voyage starts off slowly but quickly builds to a suspenseful ending.

-The movie’s plot is a little like the superior Ghost Ship.
-A bunch of strangers wakes up on an abandoned cargo ship with no idea where they are.
+Ghost Voyage’s plot is a little like the superior Ghost Ship.
+A bunch of strangers wake up on an abandoned cargo ship with no idea where they are.
 A creepy and ghostly purser gives them the rules and then fades into the background.
 Like some aquatic Charlie and the Chocolate Factory, the guests break the rules and meet various fates.

-The movies other strength is its eye-candy.
-For the ladies there is a former Calvin Klein Model (Antonio Sabato Jr.) For the gentlemen there is a troika of beauties.
+The Ghost Voyage’s other strength is its eye-candy.
+For the ladies, there is a former Calvin Klein Model (Antonio Sabato Jr.) For the gentlemen, there is a troika of beauties.

 Overall Ghost Voyage gets better as it moves along and is entertaining enough diversion for those interested in the genre.